zchyde/brooklinebooksmith.com/_posts/2016-06-14-the-lined-up-murakami-puzzle.md

 Ever judge a book by its cover?
-<br>They say not to do such a thing but everyone does.
+<br>They say not to do such a thing but everyone does.&nbsp;

 Artists and designers are constantly challenging themselves to create covers that will entice and inspire readers everywhere – all the while attempting to capture the essence of the book itself.